 Fontana Village in Graham County, North Carolina — The American South (South Atlantic)

 Topics.
-This historical marker is listed in these topic lists: Bridges & Viaducts • Environment • Horticulture & Forestry • Parks & Recreational Areas.
+This historical marker is listed in this topic list: Parks & Recreational Areas.
+A significant historical year for this entry is 1921.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Fontana Dam: (here, next to this marker); Fontana's First Stewards: (within shouting distance of this marker); Fontana Dam (within shouting distance of this marker); Welcome to Fontana Dam (approx. 0.2 miles away); The TVA System of Multi-purpose Dams (approx. 0.2 miles away); a different marker also named Appalachian Trail (approx. Fontana Dam (approx. 0.7 miles away); Civil War in Graham County (approx. 8.9 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Fontana Dam (approx. 0.3 miles away); Fontana Dam: (approx. 0.3 miles away); a different marker also named Appalachian Trail (approx. 0.3 miles away); Fontana's First Stewards: (approx. 0.4 miles away); Welcome to Fontana Dam (approx. half a mile away); The TVA System of Multi-purpose Dams (approx. half a mile away); a different marker also named Fontana Dam (approx. 0.6 miles away); Shaping the Flow of the Cheoah River (approx. 5.8 miles away).
 Touch for a list and map of all markers in Fontana Village.

 Credits.
-This page was last revised on September 23, 2020.
-It was originally submitted on September 13, 2020, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 74 times since then.
-Photos: 1, 2, 3, 4. submitted on September 13, 2020, by Tom Bosse of Jefferson City, Tennessee. • Bernard Fisher was the editor who published this page.
+This page was last revised on September 12, 2020.
+It was originally submitted on September 8, 2020, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 88 times since then and 21 times this year.
+Photos: 1, 2, 3. submitted on September 8, 2020, by Tom Bosse of Jefferson City, Tennessee. • Bernard Fisher was the editor who published this page.